A Local’s Guide to the Best Italian Restaurants in Providence

 Capriccio Providence

 Located downtown, Capriccio is the perfect spot for a formal special occasion.
-The formal wait staff, elegant dining room, and attentive service create an elegant dining experience.
+The formal wait staff, elegant dining room, and attentive service create a refined dining experience.

 Capriccio is located at 2 Pine St, Providence, RI.
-Valet parking is typically available, although not during current reopening regulations.
+Valet parking is typically available.
 Reservations are available on OpenTable.
 A long flight of stairs leads down into the restaurant.

 Pane e Vino